nettemhandu/Her-Jozi-Circle/README.md

 Improve UI/UX design for smoother user experience.

-API to check weather and update users if rescheduled
+API to check weather and update users if event rescheduled

 Deploy the project so it’s accessible outside of localhost.